tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/最佳实践/如何选择存储空间计费模式_intl_en.md

-﻿Storage space refers to the space used by data files, index files, log files (redo logs, undo logs, slow logs, and error logs), and temporary files.
+Storage space refers to the space used by data files, index files, log files (redo logs, undo logs, slow logs, and error logs), and temporary files.
 Fees are charged for the used storage space.

 This document describes how to select a billing mode for the storage space.

-## Pay-as-You-Go Mode
+## Pay-as-You-Go
 ### Billing rules
 The storage space of TDSQL-C for MySQL is billed per GB per hour.
 You don't need to select the storage space capacity when purchasing an instance, as the storage space will be automatically expanded as the data volume grows.
 You only pay for the storage space you use.
 You can view the database storage usage details and the storage space cap under the current compute node specification in the configuration information on the cluster details page in the [console](https://console.cloud.tencent.com/cynosdb).
 ![](https://qcloudimg.tencent-cloud.cn/raw/0521531ad584039a5005df1b09aa7a08.png)

 ### Pricing
 - Guangzhou, Shanghai, Beijing, and Nanjing: 0.00072 USD/GB/hour.
 - Hong Kong (China), Taipei (China), Singapore, Silicon Valley, Frankfurt, Tokyo, and Virginia: 0.000792 USD/GB/hour.